-5.3.
-The results of the game
+5.3 The results of the game

 During the IDCSS22, over 300 students participated in the India NCRG, placing cards on the strategy board a total of 836 times.
-The present section aims to enumerate the statistical results of these 836 card placements.
+The present section enumerates the statistical results of these 836 card placements.

-The most-often placed card (32 times) was Assist private actors in detecting attacks.
+The card placed most often (32 times) was an assistant private actor in detecting attacks.
 This card denotes "[t]he ability to assist private actors in reducing vulnerabilities and detecting attacks in order to reduce their risk of being attacked."
 Within the top five most placed capability cards it was followed by Identify and reduce military vulnerabilities, Adopt and enforce economic sanctions, Implement protection measures, and Prosecute actors breaching international law, which were placed 29, 28, 25, and 23 times respectively.
 Overall, there were eight cards that were placed 20 or more times, also including Promote cyber hygiene, Raise awareness on vulnerabilities in vital sectors, and Invest in R&D, which were placed 22, 21, and 20 times respectively.
+Figure 3 presents how often each card was placed.